 A: The MPCA encourages you to get into compliance with the technical standard and submit the notification form.

-Q: If I had a permit and switch to this technical standard, do I have to submit an emissions inventory and pay fees?
+Q: If I switch from a permit to this technical standard, do I still need to submit an emissions inventory report?

 Q: How do I calculate my air emissions?